Ketamine for Post-Traumatic Stress Disorder (PTSD)

-PTSD is currently diagnosed in 8.7% of the general U.S adult population (1 in 11 people) and does not happen to just combat veterans but can occur in all people, of any ethnicity or culture, and at any age.
+PTSD is currently diagnosed in 8.7% of the general U.S adult population (1 in 11 people) and does not happen to just combat veterans but can occur in all people at any age.
 Women are twice as likely as men to have PTSD.
-For reasons that are not entirely clear PTSD is slightly higher in Latinos, African Americans, and Native Americans.
+Rates of PTSD are also disproportionately high among Latinos, African Americans, and Native Americans.
 The highest rates are found among military veterans, firefighters, police officers, and emergency medical personnel.

 Research suggests that PTSD damages how information moves through the brain (synaptic connectivity).
 The success seen from ketamine treatments comes from ketamine’s ability to repair and improve damaged connections at the same time as building new healthy connections (neuroplasticity).
 This repair and rebuild happens almost immediately reversing the effects of PTSD damage.
 However, if ketamine therapy is discontinued with no ongoing support strategies, PTSD damage may reappear over time.

-- In a double-blind, randomized, controlled trial 41 chronic PTSD patients were studied.
-Researchers found symptoms were significantly improved 24 hours post-infusion with multiple patients remaining significantly improved at 2 weeks.3 Additionally, ketamine was associated with a decrease in negative thinking and depression.
+1. A double-blind, randomized, controlled trial studied the efficacy of ketamine for PTSD in 41 patients.
+Researchers found symptoms were significantly improved 24 hours post-infusion with multiple patients remaining significantly improved at 2 weeks.
+Additionally, ketamine was associated with a decrease in negative thinking and depression.

-- In one of several case reports a 26-year-old combat veteran with diagnoses of PTSD and major depressive disorder4 reported a complete reduction of anxiety and depression from day 1 to day 14 after a single ketamine infusion.
+2. In one of several case reports a 26-year-old combat veteran with diagnoses of PTSD and major depressive disorder reported a complete reduction of anxiety and depression from day 1 to day 14 after a single ketamine infusion.
 At day 14 effects from the single infusion began to diminish.

-- A case report, by D’Andrea and colleagues, looked at a 23-year-old veteran who, following a 15-month deployment,5 had experienced symptoms of PTSD for 6 months including sleep terrors and nightmares.
+3. A case report by D’Andrea and colleagues looked at a 23-year-old veteran who, following a 15-month deployment, experienced symptoms of PTSD for 6 months.
 He frequently sat ‘guarding’ his home and crashed his car twice in response to gunshots heard during hunting season.
 The patient had tried multiple antidepressants, hypnotics, and antipsychotics.
-He tried psychotherapy had been hospitalized three times, including at facilities with PTSD treatment programs.
+He had been hospitalized three times, including at facilities with PTSD treatment programs.
 The patient achieved only partial short-term improvements.
 Following IV ketamine he showed an immediate, drastic decrease in PTSD symptoms which led to improved functioning, remission of anxiety and hyperarousal, improved mood, normalized sleep without the use of sedatives, and no nightmares.
 His improvement lessened 15 days after the treatment.

-- A case report by Donoghue and colleagues focused on a 7-year-old boy with a history significant of PTSD, and disruptive behavior disorder who displayed frequent episodes of severe emotional and behavioral outbursts involving destruction of property.6 He was tried on several medications with no significant improvement.
-After multiple hospitalizations, he was living in a long-term residential care facility.
-The patient received IV ketamine as an anesthesia for a tonsillectomy.
-His caregivers in the residential facility noted a significant improvement in his symptoms: decreased intensity and frequency of aggressive behaviors, and improved ability to control his emotions and behavior.
-When he did become upset, caregivers noted that his emotions did not escalate to the levels before receiving ketamine.
-The child also was able to speak about his past trauma for the first time.
+4. A case report followed a 7-year-old boy with a significant history of PTSD and frequent emotional and behavioral outbursts.
+He was treated with several medications with no significant improvement.
+After the patient received IV ketamine as anesthesia for a tonsillectomy, his caregivers noted a significant improvement in his symptoms, including decreased aggressive behaviors and improved ability to control his emotions and behavior.
+The child was also able to speak about his past trauma for the first time.
 After 13 days, his symptoms began to return.
 Following a second ketamine infusion, the patient again displayed improvements in behavior, which lessened after 8 days.

-- Another study7 aimed to examine the efficacy of oral ketamine therapy in an outpatient setting for PTSD and depression.
+5. Another study aimed to examine the efficacy of oral ketamine therapy in an outpatient setting for PTSD and depression.
 It was found ketamine treatment reduced hospital admissions by approximately 70% per patient.
 There was a significant decrease in both the number of admissions and the length of stay in a psychiatric hospital for patients.

 Existing data show little risk for routine significant side effects or drug-to-drug interactions related to the use of ketamine.
 It is recommended that patients be monitored closely during ketamine treatments.
 Side effects reported in the first 24 hours included blurred vision, dry mouth, restlessness, fatigue, nausea/vomiting, poor coordination, and headache.
 Ketamine can create a dose-dependent transient dissociative state (temporary disconnecting from one’s thoughts, feelings, memories, or sense of identity).